strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 So in some cases with controller+broker mode it would afford some protection, as growth of the metadata log dir could cause throttling of topic writes (because they are on the same volume as another log dir).

-Even if we had reliable insight into the disk usage (by extending the admin apis for example), of the volume the metadata dir resides on, we cannot take effective measures from the quota plugin.
+Even if we had reliable insight into the disk usage (by extending the Admin APIs for example), of the volume the metadata dir resides on, we cannot take effective measures from the quota plugin.
 Potentially you could use an Authorization plugin instead and block metadata-generating operations.

-*tested with kafka 3.3.1
+*tested with Kafka 3.3.1

 ### High level changes

 To better support alternative sources for managing quotas and how they interact with volume usage this proposal